 - a.
 Known court systems outages will be posted on the court's Internet web site, if possible. - b.
-Problems on the filer's end, such as phone line problems, problems with the filer's Internet service provider (ISP), or hardware or software problems, will not generally excuse an untimely filing.
-A filer who cannot electronically file a document because of a problem on the filer's end must seek an alternative means of filing, such as the court's scanning/computer system located in the Clerk's Office to electronically file the document.
+Problems on the filer's end, such as problems with the filer's Internet service provider (ISP), or hardware or software problems, will not generally excuse an untimely filing.
+A filer who cannot electronically file a document because of a problem on the filer's end must seek an alternative means of filing. - c.

-- c.
 If a filer needs to use the court's equipment to e-file, the filer should bring a form of electronic media containing the document(s) to the Clerk's office. - d.
 If the filer does not have the document(s) available in electronic form, the Clerk's office will scan the filing to PDF on the filer's behalf. - e.
 The media to which the document(s) was scanned will be checked out to the filer upon presentation of a photo ID.
 The filer will electronically file document(s) at the public terminal and may retrieve their photo ID upon return of the media device.
 If electronic filing using the court's equipment is unsuccessful, the Clerk's office will accept the filing in paper. - f.
 A registered user whose filing is untimely due to a technical failure may seek relief from the court.